 The best exercise in the book: Think about the problems your clients will encounter when they’re trying to lose weight.
 Brainstorm all the ways you could solve those problems (even including living in their houses).
 Then identify the strategy that will get the client the desired result but take up the least amount of your time.
 This “client-centric” approach is a real dose of reality for professionals who just want to coach classes all day (like me).

 “Essentialism: The Disciplined Pursuit of Less” by Greg McKeown

 We all overdeliver.
 But are we really best to give our clients everything—or would we be better off giving them only the exact thing they need when they need it?

-I’m super guilty of this: Our Two-Brain Roadmap has over 400 courses on it because I want to give gym owners everything they could possibly need, curated by proof and arranged in order of impact.
+I’m super guilty of this: Our Two-Brain Growth ToolKit has over 400 courses on it because I want to give gym owners everything they could possibly need, curated by proof and arranged in order of impact.
 But no one needs all 400 things.
 And if you give gym owners a list of 400 things they could do, they’re gonna try to do them all!

 After reading Greg McKeown’s book, my fears were confirmed: I need to give people only the most important things to do.

 In your gym, this means removing options instead of adding them.
 It means telling your clients exactly what they need with full transparency (instead of just suggesting what you think they can afford).
 It means constantly auditing your time and using measuring sticks like Effective Hourly Rate to keep you focused.
 Value doesn’t always mean “more.”
 In our current age of overwhelm, value usually means “just enough.”

 “Steal the Show: From Speeches to Job Interviews to Deal-Closing Pitches, How to Guarantee a Standing Ovation for all the Performances in Your Life” by Michael Port

 How will a book on public speaking make you a better coach?
 I mean, you can already yell really loud, right?